Patients & Families

 Clinical Data: medical information from a patient's electronic health record

 Metadata: a set of data that describes and gives information about other data

 Biospecimen Metadata: information about biological material stored in a biobank

 Biobank: a storage facility of biological samples for use in research

-Drives research discovery for all diseases
+Drives research discovery for all conditions and diseases

 Champions patient-centered research

 Accelerates efforts to develop potential therapies for patients